Iowa R. Crim. P. 2.13

 2.13(4)Time of taking.
 If the defendant does not waive speedy trial, depositions shall be taken within 30 days after arraignment unless the deadline is extended by the court.
 If the defendant waives speedy trial, depositions shall be taken at least 30 days before trial unless the court orders otherwise.

 2.13(5)Presence of defendant.
-Subject to rule 2.13(6) (c) and rule 2.27(1) (c), the defendant is required to be personally present at all depositions.
+Subject to rules 2.13(6) (c) and 2.27(1) (c), the defendant is required to be personally present at all depositions.
 If the identity of the defendant is at issue and the defendant makes a timely motion, the court may allow the defendant to be absent during the part of the deposition when the parties question an eyewitness concerning the identity of the perpetrator of the crime.
 In that event, all parties shall complete their examination of the eyewitness regarding identity before the defendant is required to be present.

 2.13(6)Special circumstances.